facebook

 Possible side effects of the treatment include the following:

-- Aches and pains in muscles
+• Aches and pains in muscles,

 Hear from other patients and discover their personal experiences with our treatments.

-See reviewsHow Does Swiss Medica Prevent Side Effects Risks?
+How Does Swiss Medica Prevent Side Effects Risks?

-1. By conducting thorough preparation and investigation into the patient’s history.
 We conclude detailed consultations, along with surveys and tests, to ensure that stem cell therapy is effective for each patient.
 We may advise against receiving stem cell therapy because of certain conditions.

-2. By ensuring the safety of stem cell products.
 Our stem cells, sourced from umbilical cords and placentas, are carefully collected in a sterile environment to prevent contamination.
 These tissues, typically discarded after birth, are ethically harvested without invasive procedures and closely monitored and checked for each stage until successful administration.

 Get a behind-the-scenes look at our lab and the production process with our video in the article.

-Explore now3.
-By having our laboratory located in the same facility as the clinic.
 Our on-site cell laboratory, with facilities for flow cytometry and cryopreservation for long-term storage of patients’ stem cells, allows us to handle the entire stem cell therapy process in-house.
+It also ensures tight quality control and coordination throughout the stem cell therapy process.

-4. By hiring only highly skilled professionals who are extensively trained in stem cell therapy procedures and adhere to strict protocols to minimize any potential risks, including infections.
+Our staff is extensively trained in stem cell therapy procedures and adheres to strict protocols to minimize any potential risks, including infections.
 They possess the expertise necessary to calculate precise dosages of stem cell products and execute treatments with care.

 For more details about our clinic, including its location and the treatments we offer, visit our article.

-Read nowWhat Scientific Studies Have To Say about Stem Cells’ Safety
+What Scientific Studies Have to Say About Stem Cells’ Safety

-To ensure transparency, we will provide a thorough overview of the official information derived from scientific studies, confirming stem cell safety, along with links for readers interested in delving deeper into the topic.
+To ensure transparency, we will provide a thorough overview of the official information derived from scientific studies confirming stem cell safety, along with links for readers interested in delving deeper into the topic.

 Safety of stem cell therapy is studied through wide-ranging analyses and specific trial reports.
 These studies often compare the number of side effects in patients who receive MSC treatment to those who receive a fake treatment or no treatment at all.